The Writings of Camillo Mac Bica, Ph.D.

 Creating Soldiers Who Will Kill

-War is inevitably overwhelming and killing another human being a devastating act usually antithetical not only to ordinary conceptions of morality and to what psychologist and former Army Ranger Colonel Dave Grossman describes as a natural – innate – reluctance toward killing members of one's own species.
+War is inevitably overwhelming and killing another human being a devastating act usually antithetical to both ordinary conceptions of morality and to what psychologist and former Army Ranger Colonel Dave Grossman describes as a natural – innate – reluctance toward killing members of one's own species.
 He writes,

 ". . . there is within most men an intense resistance to